mnot/I-D/draft-nottingham-rfc8615bis.md

 General requirements for registered values are described in {{well-known}}.

-Values defined by standards-track RFCs and other open standards (in the sense of {{?RFC2026}}, Section 7.1.1) have a status of "permanent".
+Values defined by Standards Track RFCs and other open standards (in the sense of {{?RFC2026}}, Section 7.1.1) have a status of "permanent".
 Other values can also be registered as permanent, if the Experts find that they are in use, in consultation with the community.
 Other values should be registered as "provisional".

-Provisional entries can be removed by the Experts if -- in consultation with the community -- the Experts find that they are not in use.
-The Experts can change a provisional entry's status to permanent; in doing so, the Experts should consider how widely used a value is, and consult the community beforehand.
+Provisional entries can be removed by the experts if -- in consultation with the community -- the experts find that they are not in use.
+The experts can change a provisional entry's status to permanent; in doing so, the experts should consider how widely used a value is and consult the community beforehand.

-Note that "consult with the community" above refers to those responsible for the URI scheme(s) in question.
-Generally, this would take place on the mailing list(s) of the appropriate Working Group(s) (possibly historical), or on art@ietf.org if no such list exists.
+Note that "consult the community" above refers to those responsible for the URI scheme(s) in question.
+Generally, this would take place on the mailing list(s) of the appropriate Working Group(s) (possibly concluded), or on <art@ietf.org> if no such list exists.

 Well-known URIs can be registered by third parties (including the expert(s)), if the expert(s) determine that an unregistered well-known URI is widely deployed and not likely to be registered